Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/README.md

 Example:

 ```
-$ clef -keystore /my/keystore -chainid 4
+$ cryptomines-clef -keystore /my/keystore -chainid 4
 ```

 ## Security model

-The security model of Clef is as follows:
+The security model of Cryptomines-Clef is as follows:

-* One critical component (the Clef binary / daemon) is responsible for handling cryptographic operations: signing, private keys, encryption/decryption of keystore files.
+* One critical component (the Cryptomines-Clef binary / daemon) is responsible for handling cryptographic operations: signing, private keys, encryption/decryption of keystore files.
-* Clef has a well-defined 'external' API.
+* Cryptomines-Clef has a well-defined 'external' API.
 * The 'external' API is considered UNTRUSTED.
-* Clef also communicates with whatever process that invoked the binary, via stdin/stdout.
+* Cryptomines-Clef also communicates with whatever process that invoked the binary, via stdin/stdout.
   * This channel is considered 'trusted'.
 Over this channel, approvals and passwords are communicated.

 The general flow for signing a transaction using e.g. Geth is as follows: